MortenAurs/UOW-Projects/README.md

 ### Projects
 The projects are sorted by subjects.
 And then project names.
-In every project directory there is a folder called 'Assignment'.
-This is where the assignment we were given will be.
+In every project directory there is a folder called 'Assignment' where there is a .pdf of the assignment we got.

 ### Languages
 I had introduction to basic programming in Python my first two semesters of University, then introduction to object-oriented programming in Java the next two semesters.
 I don't have any experience with C++.